 it.
 This attribute is declared in the 1993 revision of the

 std.standard package.
 Therefore, you cannot use this feature in

 The decoration is achieved through an attribute specification.
 The attribute specification must be in the same declarative part as the subprogram and must be after it.
 This is a general rule for specifications.
 The value of the specification must be a locally static string.

 Even when a subprogram is foreign, its body must be present.
-However, since it won’t be called, you can made it empty or simply but an assertion.
+However, since it won’t be called, you can make it empty or simply put an assertion.

 The value of the attribute must start with

 upper-case keyword followed by one or more blanks).
 The linkage name of the

 Any subprogram can be imported.
 GHDL puts no restrictions on foreign subprograms.
 However, the representation of a type or of an interface in a foreign language may be obscure.
 Most non-composite types are easily imported: